fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 The QR code page is presented to the User who selects IT-Wallet System Authentication within a cross-device process.
 Its purpose is to prompt the User to scan the generated QR code using their Wallet Instance.

 Relying Parties SHOULD implement the QR code page (cross-device) provided in the Official Resources.
-In any case:
+The Relying Party implementing the page:

-- The page MUST include the Visual Identity elements of the IT-Wallet System, including the logo;
+- MUST include the Visual Identity elements of the IT-Wallet System, including the logo;
-- The page MUST display the QR code along with a clear and concise message instructing the User to scan it using their Wallet Instance;
+- MUST display the QR code along with a clear and concise message instructing the User to scan it using their Wallet Instance;
-- The page MUST indicate the validity period of the QR code with a short and clear message;
+- MUST indicate the validity period of the QR code with a short and clear message;
-- The page MUST include a Call To Action allowing the User to generate a new QR code in case of timeout;
+- MUST include a Call To Action allowing the User to generate a new QR code in case of timeout;
-- The page MUST include a Call To Action allowing the User to cancel the operation and return to the Discovery Page.
+- MUST include a Call To Action allowing the User to cancel the operation and return to the Discovery Page.

 To ensure QR code readability: